Cornelius A. Davenport

-Cornelius A. Davenport was a member of the Wisconsin State Assembly.
+Cornelius A. Davenport (July 3, 1843 – 1920) was an American farmer, Republican politician, and Wisconsin pioneer.
+He represented Waushara County in the Wisconsin State Assembly during the 1891 and 1893 sessions.
+He previously served as sheriff of Waushara County and served in the Union Army during the American Civil War.

 Biography

-Davenport was born on July 3, 1843 in Antwerp, New York.
-He moved to Nepeuskun, Wisconsin in 1855 before later living in Waushara County, Wisconsin.
-During the American Civil War, Davenport served with the 30th Wisconsin Volunteer Infantry Regiment of the Union Army.
+Davenport was born on July 3, 1843, in Antwerp, New York.
+He moved to Nepeuskun, Wisconsin in 1855 before later moving to the town of Aurora, Waushara County, Wisconsin.
+During the American Civil War, Davenport served with the 30th Wisconsin Infantry Regiment of the Union Army.
 He died in 1920.

 Political career

 Davenport was elected to the Assembly in 1890 and 1892.
 Other positions he held include Sheriff of Waushara County in 1885 and 1886.
 He was a Republican.